mjfrigaard/sharing-your-work/manuscript/03chapter.md

 The `>` symbol tells **Terminal** to send `echo "some thoughts"` to `CHANGELOG.txt`.
 When we use `car`, we see these commands put "some thoughts" into the top lines of the new file, `CHANGELOG.txt`.

 The `CHANGELOG.txt` file is for writing notes about changes to our project, but we should add a date to make sure they're listed chronologically.
-Unix has a `date` variable we can access using `$(date)` (which essentially 'attaches' the output from the command date with "some thoughts"), so we will repeat the process above, but include today's date with `$(date)`.
+Unix has a `date` variable we can access using `$(date)` (which 'attaches' the output from the command date with "some thoughts"), so we will repeat the process above, but include today's date with `$(date)`.

 ```sh
 $ echo $(date) "some thoughts" > CHANGELOG.txt